 When you're working on a thesis, it's quite important to format the paper properly following the main rules.
 Needless to say, some students may be too lazy to search for the needed requirements on how to structure a thesis correctly.
 In this guide, we've gathered the most important hints that will help you in formatting your document professionally.
-Of course, if you're not sure how to make a successful thesis, ask our experts to fulfill this task fast!
+Of course, if you're not sure how to make a successful thesis, ask our thesis helper to fulfill this task fast!

 Fonts and Desktop Publishing